Hulk (footballer): International career

+Style of play

+A predominantly left-footed forward who could operate either centrally or from wide areas, Hulk combined a powerful physique with pace, ball-carrying ability and direct running.
+During his early career at Porto, The Guardian described him as fast and brave, with "a hammer of a left foot", while David Pleat noted his ability to shield the ball, turn towards defenders and move inside onto his stronger left foot.
+FIFA later highlighted his powerful shooting, pace and technical ability, describing him as a centre-forward or winger who could be difficult for defenders to stop.
+His long-range shooting and set-piece power became among his most recognisable attributes; UEFA noted a 35-metre free kick for Porto against Shakhtar Donetsk in 2011 as a powerful, swerving effort, and in 2023 ge reported that one of his free-kick goals for Atlético Mineiro was measured at 119 km/h.

 Personal life

 Born and raised in Campina Grande, Paraíba, Hulk was the fourth of seven children and the fourth son born to his parents.
 He began to play football at three years old, thanks to his father.

-Hulk was previously married to Iran Angelo de Souza, who he met in Japan.
+Hulk was previously married to Iran Angelo de Souza, whom he met in Japan.
 The pair married in 2007 before separating in July 2019.
 They have two sons, Ian and Tiago, and a daughter, Alice.
 After splitting from Iran, Hulk began dating her niece, Camila Angelo in October 2019.

 It was reported in March 2020 that Hulk had married Camila, in part due to her needing a visa to stay in China with Hulk.
 In April 2022 Camila gave birth to their first baby together, daughter Zaya.
-This meaning that she is Hulk's fourth child.
+This means that she is Hulk's fourth child.